 The biological functions of the presenilins are yet unknown, but they are thought to be involved in protein trafficking.
-Proteolytic processing of PS1 results in a 27 kDa N-terminal and a 18 kDa C-terminal fragment, which are thought to associate following cleavage.
-10 At least thirty pathogenic mutations in the PS1 gene have been found in about half of the early-onset FAD.
-In contrast, only two pathogenic mutations have been found in PS2.
-PS1 mutations have been linked to the increased formation of $\beta A4$ peptide in AD^{11} and defective intracellular trafficking of β -catenin after activation of the Wnt/ β -catenin signal transduction pathway.
-Hippocampal neurons from PS1 mutant knock-in mice exhibit increased vulnerability to β -amyloid toxicity, associated with increased superoxide production, mitochondrial dysfunction and caspase activation.
-13
+Proteolytic processing of PS1 results in a 27 kDa N-terminal and a 18 kDa C-terminal fragment, which are thought to associate following cleavage.10 At least 30 pathogenic mutations of the PS1 gene have been found in about half of the early-onset FAD, while only two pathogenic mutations have been found in PS2.
+PS1 mutations have been linked to the increased formation of β A4 peptide in AD11 and defective intracellular trafficking of β -catenin after activation of the Wnt/ β -catenin signal transduction pathway.12 Hippocampal neurons from PS1 mutant knock-in mice exhibit increased vulnerability to β -amyloid toxicity, associated with increased superoxide production, mitochondrial dysfunction and caspase activation.13